Detailed Usages

 schemes/<N>/stats/

-The statistics can be retrieved by reading the files under stats directory (nr_tried, sz_tried, nr_applied, sz_applied, and qt_exceeds), respectively.
+The statistics can be retrieved by reading the files under stats directory (nr_tried, sz_tried, nr_applied, sz_applied, sz_ops_filter_passed, and qt_exceeds), respectively.
 The files are not updated in real time, so you should ask DAMON sysfs interface to update the content of the files for the stats by writing a special keyword, update_schemes_stats to the relevant kdamonds/<N>/state file.

 schemes/<N>/tried_regions/